-If you’re just looking into Australian Shepherds, you’ve probably spent countless hours looking at adorable pictures of the breed.
-And as you may have noticed along the way, some Australian Shepherds have tails while others don’t.
-It’s a bit confusing, right?
+If you’re just looking into Australian Shepherds, you’ve probably spent countless hours looking at all the cute pictures of the breed.
+And as you may have noticed, some Australian Shepherds will have tails while others don’t.
+So, do Aussies have tails or not?

-So, do Australian Shepherds have tails?
-Many Australian Shepherds are bobtailed dogs with no tails, while others do have tails.
+Most Australian Shepherds have their tails surgically removed at an early age.
 But despite popular belief, the Aussies without tails are not always docked.
 In fact, 1 in 5 puppies are born without a tail.
-However, the majority of tail-less Aussies were born with a tail, though removed due to cosmetics, injury prevention, breed standard, and various other reasons.
+However, the majority of tail-less Aussies were born with a tail, though removed due to aesthetics, injury prevention, breed standard, or other reasons.

 In the article, were not advocating whether you should opt to dock your Australian Shepherd’s tail.
-We’re simply just looking into the facts and informing you.
-So now that we know Aussies both have tails and don’t, let’s dive into why this is the case.
+We’re simply just looking into the facts and informing you on the topic.
+So now that we know Aussies can have tails or be tail-less, let’s dive into why this is the case.

 RECOMMENDED: An Owner’s Guide to Australian Shepherds

 Table of Contents

 - Why Do Most Aussies Not Have Tails?